-Comparative Effectiveness of Arthroscopic Compared to Open Excision in the Treatment of Wrist Ganglion Cysts: A Meta-Analytis Study
+Effectiveness of Arthroscopic Compared to Open Excision in the Treatment of Wrist Ganglion Cysts: A Meta-Analytis Study

 Abstract Introduction: Wrist ganglion cysts are common benign lesions that may cause pain or dysfunction.
 While open and arthroscopic excision are standard surgical treatments, debate persists regarding their comparative outcomes, recurrence, and complication rates.